-A mailing list is a group of email addresses, and Kerio Connect distributes messages sent to a mailing list to all the members of that list.
+A mailing list is a group of email addresses, and Kerio Connect distributes bulk messages sent to a mailing list to all the members.

 Mail List Creation Process

 Users can create mailing lists using the process detailed below:

 - Go to the Accounts > Mailing Lists section and select a domain in which you want to create a mailing list.

 - Type a name for the mailing list that meets the following criteria:

 - There are no suffixes used for special functions.

 - It does not contain the "." (dot) symbol.

 - It is not identical to other usernames or aliases.

 - Select a language for the automatic messages sent to users.